-With the exception of just two categories (canned soups and snack crackers), the average number of price changes per week during holidays is lower in comparison to non-holiday weeks.17 For 12 categories, the price change frequency for the holiday period is less than for the non-holiday period by more than 10 percent, and for 10 categories the difference exceeds 15 percent, with the maximum difference of 36 percent.
+With the exception of just two categories (canned soups and snack crackers), the average number of price changes per week during holidays is lower in comparison to non-holiday weeks.
+For 12 categories, the price change frequency for the holiday period is less than for the non-holiday period by more than 10%, and for ten categories the difference exceeds 15%, with the maximum difference of 36%.
 Moreover, for 12 of the 16 cases, the difference is statistically significant.
-When aggregated over all categories, we find that price change activity drops by 12% during the holiday weeks in comparison to non-holiday weeks (with a statistical significance of 1 percent).
+When aggregated over all categories, we find that price change activity drops by 12% during the holiday weeks in comparison to non-holiday weeks (with a statistical significance of 1%).
 Thus, the first test of our hypothesis shows that nominal prices tend to be relatively more rigid during holiday periods in comparison to non-holiday periods.